Arnavion/riscv/README.md

 The `tc/solutions/` directory contains solutions for some of the game's architecture puzzles using the emulator.

 The `*.S` files contain the assembler programs.
 Running `cargo run -p as -- tc/solutions/foo.S` will print the compiled program to stdout which can then be copy-pasted into the game's Program component.
-The component must have "Data width" set to "32 Bit".
+The component must have "Data width" set to "16 Bit".
+Running `cargo run -p as -- --compressed tc/solutions/foo.S` will do the same but enable compressed instructions.

 The `*.c` files contain equivalent C solutions that can be put in [Compiler Explorer](https://gcc.godbolt.org/) with compiler set to `RISC-V (32-bits) gcc` or `RISC-V rv32gc clang` and flags set to `--std=c23 -Os -march=rv32id`.
 Note that the assembler programs are hand-written and will not exactly match the compiler's output.